needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 # Locomotion

 The XR Interaction Toolkit package provides a set of locomotion primitives that offer the means to move around in a scene during an XR experience.
 These components include:
-- An XR Origin that represents the user
+- An XR Origin that represents the center of the tracking space for the user's headset, controllers, hands, and other trackable devices or objects in the XR space
 - A Locomotion System that controls access to the XR Origin
 - A Teleportation Provider and Teleportation Interactables
 - A Snap Turn Provider that rotates the user by fixed angles